karsontr13/TLD-Seamless-Interiors/README.md

 > A massive overhaul mod developed for **The Long Dark** that aims to integrate all interior buildings directly into the open world without any loading screens.
 Walk through doors seamlessly and experience the interior and exterior as one unified environment.

 *(Note: This project is in active development.
-Currently supported locations are listed in the updates, starting with the Camp Office!)*
+Currently, only the camp office is included.)*

 ---